googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 The following are necessary for the graph to be well-formed and valid:

 * All subtable links shall satisfy the following criteria:
-  * Forward offsets and non-NULL and are within the COLR table bounds.
+  * Forward offsets are within the COLR table bounds.
   * If a PaintColrLayers table is present, then a LayersV1List is also present, and the referenced slice is within the length of the LayersV1List.
   * If a PaintColrGlyph table is present, there is a BaseGlyphV1Record for the